Our Best Minimalist Living Tips

 You don’t know everything so stop acting like you do.
 And guess what?
 It’s better to admit when you just don’t know, rather than put on a facade that someone might see through.

-Work on clearing both your physical and mental clutter.
+Work on decluttering both your physical and mental clutter that is taking up space.
 What are the unnecessary things, thoughts, activities, and people, you have in your life right now?
 It’s time to take inventory and keep only the essential.
+This is an essential pillar of minimalist living.

 Life feels richer when you stop to appreciate the little things.
 What you take for granted are likely to be the very things that add happiness to your life.
 Indulge in them often.